Multistep Methods for Floquet Multipliers and Subspaces: Numerical Results

 This model is obtained by linearizing the Stuart-Landau oscillator along its limit cycle.
 Its Floquet multipliers are $e^{2\pi \alpha}$ and $e^{2\pi(\beta-2)}$, and their corresponding eigenvectors are columns of

-We discretize one period $[0,2\pi]$ with variable stepsize, and apply Gear2, Gear3 methods to obtain the periodic-EVP \cref{equ:EVPLinearizedPeriodic}.
-The Floquet multiplier, its associated eigenvector, and the spurious eigenvalues from multistep methods are then computed using the periodic QR algorithm \cite{bojanczyk1992Periodic} with full precision.
-For reference, we also apply the backward Euler (BE) discretization, which does not produce spurious eigenvalues, to serve as a baseline for convergence comparison.

-Through this experiment, we set $\alpha = 0.1, \beta = 0.1$.
-The system is discretized over one period into $2^{k}$ points with stepsizes alternating in the ratio $1:2:1:2:...$ We study the convergence of the computed Floquet eigenpairs with respect to the largest stepsize.
+In this experiment, we fix $\alpha=\beta=0.1$.
+One period $[0,2\pi]$ is discretized into $2^k+1$ grid points using a non-uniform mesh.
+To reflect a general variable stepsize setting while satisfying Assumption~(A4), two local stepsize enlargements are introduced near $t=\pi/2$ and two reductions near $t=3\pi/2$ within each period.

+BDF2, and BDF3 methods are applied to form pPEP \cref{equ:pPEPDefinition}.
+All Floquet multipliers, eigenvectors, and parasitic periodic eigenvalues are computed by the periodic QR algorithm \cite{bojanczyk1992Periodic}.
+In evaluating Floquet eigenpairs accuracy, the BE-discretized periodic eigenvalue problem is used as a baseline, since it does not produce parasitic periodic eigenvalues.

-As shown in \cref{fig:EigValErr} and \cref{fig:EigVecErr}, BE, Gear2, and Gear3 exhibit first, second, and third order convergence, respectively, consistent with the theoretical prediction.
-Only the errors for the dominant Floquet multiplier and its eigenvector are shown here, as the results for the other mode are similar.
+Errors for the dominant Floquet multiplier and its eigenvector are shown in \cref{fig:EigValErr} and \cref{fig:EigVecErr}, BE, BDF2, and BDF3 exhibit first, second, and third order convergence, respectively, consistent with prediction in \cref{thm:MainConvergence}.
+Results for the other eigenpair are similar.

-\Cref{fig:SpuriousGear2,fig:SpuriousGear3} illustrate the convergence of the spurious eigenvalues associated with Gear2 (two spurious eigenvalues) and Gear3 (four spurious eigenvalues), respectively, as the discretization Stepsize decreases.
-Since these spurious eigenvalues are extremely small, their logarithms are plotted on the vertical axis, and different solid markers are used to distinguish individual eigenvalues.
-In addition, based on the multistep method and \cref{equ:ScalarPEP}, we compute the theoretical reference $\nu^{p}$, which represents the expected magnitude of these spurious eigenvalues from the corresponding auxiliary STM, and plot its logarithm as red lines in \Cref{fig:SpuriousGear2,fig:SpuriousGear3}.
-Strictly speaking, each spurious eigenvalue is equal to the product of the Floquet multiplier of the Spurious system and $\nu^{p}$, where the Floquet multiplier is of moderate size.
-Therefore, we only compare the order of magnitude, rather than the exact value.
-Consequently, the slope of the red line corresponds to $\log(\nu)$ and serves as a reference for expected convergence.

-The figures show that the computed spurious eigenvalues match the expected magnitude very well, far exceeding the prediction of \cref{thm:MainConvergence}, which guarantees only linear decay with $\Delta t$.
+\Cref{fig:SLParasitic} shows the logarithmic magnitudes of the parasitic periodic eigenvalues of BDF2 and BDF3 as the total number of time steps increases.
+For each discretization level, the parasitic eigenvalues have nearly identical magnitudes; hence their logarithmic values almost coincide and appear overlapped in \cref{fig:SLParasitic}.
+The trend lines are obtained by fitting the averaged logarithmic magnitudes at each step number.
+For reference, the theoretical parasitic roots are \(\nu=\tfrac{1}{3}\) for BDF2, and \(\nu_{1,2}=\frac{7\pm i\sqrt{39}}{22} \) for BDF3, leading to expected slopes \(\log|\nu|\approx -1.10\) and \(\log|\nu_{1,2}|\approx -0.85\) respectively.
+The fitted slopes (about \(-1.15\) for BDF2 and \(-0.87\) for BDF3) closely match \(\log|\nu|\), confirming the predicted decay rate \(|\nu|^{p}\) in \cref{thm:MainConvergence}.